AlgebraStudentCollab/course-notes/5th Semester/JAVA2/RMI.md

 ## Implementation
 Serverside implementation of the contract, code execution happens on the JVM that exposes an instance of this object.

-All data will be seria
+All data will be serialized for transport between JVMs, method parameters and return type should also be `Serializable` to allow for data transfer.

 ```java
 public class RemoteServiceImpl implements RemoteService {